lazy-skunk/markdown_to_html_converter/README.md

 $ docker-compose down --rmi all
 ```

+## Known Issues and Future Improvements
+- **Code Blocks**: Improve the formatting of code blocks in the converted HTML.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for more details.